pingcap/tispark/docs/query_execution_plan_in_TiSpark.md

 ## Understand EXPLAIN output in `CoprocessorRDD`(`FetchHandleRDD`)

-### Operator that perform table scans
+### Operator that perform data scans

 An operator is a particular step that is executed as part of returning query results.
-The operators that perform table scans (of the disk or the TiKV Block Cache) are listed as follows:
+The operators that perform data scans (of the disk or the TiKV/TiFlash Block Cache) are listed as follows:

 * **`TableRangeScan`**: Table scans with the specified range.
 We consider full table scan as a special case of `TableRangeScan`, so full table scan is also called `TableRangeScan`.
 * **`TableRowIDScan`**: Scans the table data based on the `RowID`.
 Usually follows an index read operation to retrieve the matching data rows.